behnamsattar/uniroid/README.md

 ## Introduction
-This project is holds a growing collection of Android plugins for Unity.
-Currently the project is under initial construction and there are no releases available yet.
-There is now a list of features/plugins which are nice to have in this project.
+This project holds a growing collection of Android plugins for Unity.
+Currently the project is under initial construction and there are no releases available.
+Below you can see the list of plugins and their implementation status.
+Let us know if there is anything missing here.

+## Contribution
+You're more than welcome to contribute to this project.
+We are not currently working on iOS plugins but it would be a pretty nice additiona and could push this project to the next level.

 ## Plugins
-1. Bluetooth
-2. Notifications
+- [ ] Full Bluetooth Support
+- [ ] Notification Management
-3. Sharing
+- [ ] Sharing
-4. Battery
-5. Audio
+- [ ] Battery Information
+- [ ] Audio Information
-6. DatePicker
+- [ ] DatePicker
-7. Sensors
+- [ ] Sensors
-8. Download
+- [ ] Download Manager [UNDER DEV]
-9. Contacts
+- [ ] Contacts
-10. Text and call
+- [ ] Messaging